tracccco/robustbench_smallcnn/README.md

 | Standard        | ~71%           | ~0.02%                     |
 | PGD Training    | ~49%           | ~26%                       |

+These results demonstrate that even lightweight architectures can exhibit non-trivial robustness gains under standardized evaluation when trained with adversarial objectives.

 ### Ablation Note

 We additionally compared PGD adversarial training with 5 vs 10 iterations.